 Chopped peanut butter cups folded into bowl.

 Step 3.
 Coarsely chop the classic peanut butter candy.
+You want to have chunks of peanut butter cups.
 Then stir the Reese’s peanut butter cup pieces into the mixture.

 Peanut butter and chocolate dropped in bowl.